-- We see the U.S. and UK leading the developed world's economic restart, powered by pent-up demand and sky-high excess savings.
+- We see the U.S. and UK leading the developed world's economic restart with the euro area catching up powered by pent-up demand and sky-high excess savings.
 The huge growth spurt will be transitory, in our view.
-This is because a restart is not a recovery: the more activity restarts now, the less there will be to restart later. - Our new nominal theme that nominal yields will be less sensitive to expectations for higher inflation was confirmed by the Fed's March policy meeting.
+This is because a restart is not a recovery: the more activity restarts now, the less there will be to restart later. - Our new nominal theme that nominal yields will be less sensitive to expectations for higher inflation was confirmed by the Fed's recent policy meetings.
 The Fed made it clear that the bar for reassessing its policy rate path was not met and that it was too soon to talk about tapering bond purchases.
-We believe this clear reaffirmation of its commitment to be well "behind the curve" on inflation has helped the Fed regain control of the narrative for now. - We believe the recent rise in nominal government bond yields, led by real yields, is justified and reflects markets awakening to positive developments on the faster-than-expected activity restart combined with historically large fiscal stimulus all helped by a ramp-up in vaccinations in the U.S. - We expect short-term rates will stay anchored near zero, supporting equity valuations.
+We believe this clear reaffirmation of its commitment to be well "behind the curve" on inflation has helped the Fed regain control of the narrative for now. - We believe the rise in nominal government bond yields this year is justified and reflects markets awakening to a strong, vaccine-driven activity restart combined with historically large fiscal stimulus. - We expect short-term rates will stay anchored near zero, supporting equity valuations.
 The Fed could be more willing to lean against rising long-term yields than the past, yet the direction of travel over the next few years is clearly towards higher long-term yields.
 We see important limits on the level of yields the global economy can withstand. - Market implication: We favor inflation-linked bonds amid inflationary pressures in the medium term.
 Tactically we prefer to take risk in equities over credit amid low rates and tight spreads.